-Armstrong, Davis Help Virginia Rally Past Winless Duke 38-20
+Armstrong, Davis help Virginia rally past winless Duke 38-20

+CHARLOTTESVILLE, Va.
+(AP) -- It took Virginia four scheduled opponents to actually get to start their season, and four quarters to hit their stride in a 38-20 victory against Dukes on Saturday night.

-CHARLOTTESVILLE, Va.: Brennan Armstrong and Lavel Davis Jr. teamed up on a pair of early fourth-quarter touchdown passes and Virginia rallied past Duke, 38-20, on Saturday night.
+Brennan Armstrong and Lavel Davis Jr. teamed up on a pair of early fourth-quarter touchdown passes and Virginia forced seven turnovers and pulled away.

+''We kind of had a feeling we were going to win,'' linebacker Zane Zandier, who led the Cavaliers with 15 tackles, said. ''We just needed to make those plays to pull away.''

-Armstrong hit Davis, a freshman, on an 18-yard fade route in the left corner of the end zone to give the Cavaliers (1-0, 1-0 Atlantic Coast Conference) a 24-20 lead.
-After Joey Blount’s interception, he hit him for 26 yards, with Davis pulling away from two Duke defenders about eight yards from the end zone and powering his way in.
+Armstrong and Davis got it started.
+The redshirt sophomore quarterback, in his first career start, hit Davis, a freshman, on an 18-yard fade route in the left corner of the end zone to give the Cavaliers (1-0, 1-0 Atlantic Coast Conference) a 24-20 lead.
+After Joey Blount's interception, Armstrong hit Davis for 26 yards, with Davis pulling away from two Duke defenders about eight yards from the end zone and powering his way in.

 Armstrong finished 24 for 45 for 269 yards in his first career start with two interceptions.
 Taulapapa gained 95 yards, a career-high, on 16 carries.